 Privacy settings in the Google Analytics menu:

 Anonymizing the data

-When enabled, Google Analytics anonymizes the address as soon as technically feasible (read more).
+When enabled, Google Analytics anonymizes the address as soon as possible (read more).

-When tracking is anonymized, no personal data will be stored or available in the records.
-In the reports you will notice that Google Analytics will consistently report that 99% of the traffic comes from new users and the number of users is very similar to the number of sessions.
+No personal data will be stored or available in the records when tracking is anonymized.
+In the reports, you will notice that Google Analytics consistently reports that 99% of the traffic comes from new users and the number of users is very similar to the number of sessions.
 This is because Google Analytics is not able to identify unique users.
-Regardless, there is sufficient data to understand how publications are performing (e.g. Sessions, Session Duration, Bounce rate, Pageviews, Product views, Clickthrough etc.).
+Regardless, sufficient data exists to understand how publications perform (e.g. Sessions, Session Duration, Bounce rate, Pageviews, Product views, Clickthrough, etc.).

 Asking for consent